 GEANT-4

 GEANT-4 [48] is a 3-d Monte Carlo Radiation transport toolkit.
-From this, calculations of deposited charge as well as dose may be performed in 3-d.
-These currents and doses may be used as input to an internal charging analysis that takes into account the bulk and radiation-induced conductivity of the materials concerned.
+From this, calculations of deposited charge as well as dose can be performed in 3-d.
+These currents and doses can be used as input to an internal charging analysis that takes into account the bulk and radiation-induced conductivity of the materials concerned.

 NOVICE

 NOVICE [47] is a commercial 3-d Monte Carlo Radiation transport code.
-As with GEANT-4, simulated currents and doses may be used as input to an internal charging analysis.
+As with GEANT-4, simulated currents and doses can be used as input to an internal charging analysis.

 Environment model for internal charging